Spin-1/2 kagome Heisenberg antiferromagnet: Machine learning discovery of the spinon pair density wave ground state: Introduction

 Several recent studies showed that accuracy and performance of the NQS based methods can be significantly improved by restoring symmetries in variational NQS ans\"atze via quantum-number projections,\cite{Nomura,Mizusaki,Choo2,Misawa,Seki,Nomura2,Sharir,Hibat-Allah,Nomura3, Reh} introduction of equivariant models for various symmetry groups \cite{Pfau,Cohen,Luo2,Luo3,Bronstein,Roth,Roth2} or transformation to basis of irreducible representations for quantum states with nonabelian or anyonic symmetries.\cite{Vieijra,Vieijra2} Equivariance based symmetrization combined with deep neural network ans\"atze demonstrated so far significant advantage in comparison to other symmetry averaging procedures allowing high-accuracy variational Monte Carlo calculations for highly frustrated quantum magnets.
 Notably, Roth, Szab\'o and MacDonald recently obtained very accurate results for $J_1$-$J_2$ Heisenberg models on the square and triangular lattices.\cite{Roth,Roth2}

-We study properties of the spin-1/2 kagome lattice antiferromagnet by representing the ground and low-lying excited energy states by group equivariant convolutional neural network (GCNN) ans\"atze equivariant over the full space group composed of transformations that leave the kagome lattice unchanged (lattice translations and dihedral D(6) point group transformations).
-In addition of being very expressive ans\"atze GCNN also possess greater ability to learn from a limited number of samples, that is greater generalization quality, in comparison with other neural network architectures.
-This improved generalization quality allows more efficient neural network training yielding to significant improvement of the achievable results accuracy within the GCNN approach combined with VMC.
-Unlike density matrix renormalization group and other variational methods including tensor network approaches, the GCNN and VMC approach does not exhibit significant bias towards any particular kind of states and therefore provides an important step in clarifying the kagome antiferromagnet properties and a reference to check validity of the results obtained with other methods.
+We study the spin-1/2 kagome lattice antiferromagnet by representing the ground and low-lying excited energy states by group equivariant convolutional neural network (GCNN) ans\"atze equivariant over the full space group composed of transformations that leave the kagome lattice unchanged (lattice translations and dihedral D(6) point group transformations).
+GCNNs are very expressive ans\"atze that can efficiently learn from a limited number of samples.
+This yields to significant improvement of the achievable results accuracy within the GCNN approach combined with VMC.
+The GCNN and VMC approach is therefore a powerful new numerical approach for clarifying the kagome antiferromagnet properties that can provide a reference to check validity of the results obtained with other methods.